IamCalories/ML_for_IM_in_ASC/README.md

   |1030|252|
   |2147|253|

+## Conclusion in my opinion
+1. In power-level=2,
-3. If we set the optimal solution (exhaustive method) to 100% [capacity from 223 to 258], then using APC can achieve 50% [capacity from 223 to 240].
+- If we set the optimal solution (exhaustive method) to 100% [capacity from 223 to 256], then using APC can achieve 50% [capacity from 223 to 240].
+However, APC only takes 10% of the time comparing to exhaustive method.

-4. We use q-table to store the state-action transition probability.
+2. We use q-table to store the state-action transition probability.
 Therefore, the larger the power level, the larger the number of state-list and q-table size.

 (Is it necessary to have many power level ????)
 > - We can observe from the exhaustive method that if we increase the number of power level from 0 to 1 (all on to off/on), we can increase 35 Mbps.
 However, if we increase the number of power level from 1 to 2 (off/on to off/0.5on/on), we can only increase 2 Mbps.
 > - Since we need to find the state in the larger state-list in power level=3 than power-level = 2, it will spend more time but doesn't get benefits.

-5. There is an upper bound when we use APC + RL
+3. There is an upper bound when we use APC + RL